Highest level of concern about environment/pollution in 6 years as concern about race/immigration drops after last month's joint top spot

 - Economist article

-Ipsos MORI's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
-Ipsos MORI interviewed a representative quota sample of 968 adults aged 18+ across Great Britain.
+Ipsos's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
+Ipsos interviewed a representative quota sample of 968 adults aged 18+ across Great Britain.
 The questions are spontaneous - i.e. respondents are not prompted with any answers.
-Ipsos MORI's Capibus vehicle was used for this survey.
+Ipsos's Capibus vehicle was used for this survey.
 Interviews were conducted face-to-face in-home between 31st Jan - 10th Feb in 172 sampling points across Great Britain.
 Data are weighted to match the profile of the population.